Aliases for TACR1 Gene

 This is a receptor for the tachykinin neuropeptide substance P. It is probably associated with G proteins that activate a phosphatidylinositol-calcium second messenger system.
 The rank order of affinity of this receptor to tachykinins is: substance P > substance K > neuromedin-K

-The neurokinin (NK) 1 receptor is a member of the tachykinin family of G-protein-coupled receptors which also includes NK2 and NK3 receptors.
-The NK1 receptor is localized in high concentrations in the CNS (particularly the striatum, amygdala and some hypothalamic and thalamic nuclei) and peripheral tissues.
-NK1 receptors are thought to mediate central stress reactions, mood control, excitatory neurotransmission, immune modulation and airway and lung function.
-The receptor displays greater potency for the endogenous agonist substance P than Neurokinin A and Neurokinin B (SP > NKA > NKB).
-The human gene encoding the NK1 receptor has been localized on chromosome 2 (2p13.1-p12).
+The neurokinin 1 (NK1) receptor is a member of the tachykinin family of G-protein-coupled receptors which also includes NK2 and NK3 receptors.
+The NK1 receptor is localized in high concentrations in the CNS (particularly the striatum and amygdala) and peripheral tissues.